teimurjan/teimurjan.github.io.development/src/posts/svelte-as-an-spa-alternative.md

 };
 ```

 This modification made the form to go into success state as soon as the submission is done.

 But if you check your development server, you won't find any changes in the form's behaviour.
 It's self-consistent as we've changed the code but haven't touched the template yet.
-The form's logic should follow the rule: if a user has succeeded show a success message, otherwise show the entire login form.
-Svelte's template syntax allows us to write this logic easily:
+We need to add the instruction to the template which will show the success message if a user has been succeeded and the entire login form otherwise.
+Svelte's template syntax allows us to easily implement it.

 ```html
 <form on:submit|preventDefault={handleSubmit}>